 First Month in Panama

 Some areas of Panama have a higher concentration of expats who speak English.
-In these areas, more Panamanians speak English, so it is easier for some to start, at least initially, in an area with plenty of expats because it will make your transition to life in Panama easier.
+In these areas, more Panamanians speak English, so it is easier for some to begin, at least initially, in an area with many expats, as this will facilitate their transition to life in Panama.
 In the expat communities, you’ll find that some restaurant menus are in Spanish and English, people at the bank speak English, doctors speak English, and even signs at the grocery store are in Spanish and English.
-In expat communities, there will always be someone close by who is bi-lingual and can help with translations if necessary.
+In expat communities, there will always be someone nearby who is bilingual and can assist with translations if necessary.

-But, even in the expat communities, it is good to learn basic Spanish phrases.
-You’ll find that the more you are around Spanish speakers, the more Spanish you will learn!
+However, even in expat communities, it is beneficial to learn basic Spanish phrases.
+You’ll find that the more you are around Spanish speakers, the more Spanish you will understand!

-If you move to an area where there are not many tourists or expats, there will be only a few (if any) Panamanians who speak English because they have not been exposed to, or had the need to know English.
-In these areas, you’ll need to learn more Spanish faster.. keep reading to learn how!
+If you move to an area with few tourists or expats, there will be only a few (if any) Panamanians who speak English because they have not been exposed to, or had the need to know, the Language.
+In these areas, you’ll need to learn more Spanish more quickly.
+Keep reading to learn how!

-So, you moved to Panama, and you are getting settled into your very first rental.
+You moved to Panama and are settling into your first rental.
 You are unpacking, you are walking around your town and finding out where the grocery stores are, where the restaurants are, and most importantly, where the closest place is where you can sit down and order an ice-cold beer (or margarita).
-There will probably be several places like this, and there will be other expats you can chat with!
+There will likely be several places like this, and there will be other expats you can speak with.

-Learning Spanish is high on your priority list, but first things first.
+Learning Spanish is a high priority, but first things first.
 Your suitcases need to be unpacked, and you must buy food to put in the refrigerator so you can cook something this week!
 When you move to Panama, Spanish is the official language, which could present some new challenges – but they are easy to overcome!

 With that in mind, these are some basic things you will need to know to communicate and function in Panama that first month.
 The first chart has a few words and basic phrases that will make your first month in Panama easier.

 If Panamanians see you trying to speak even a little Spanish (even if you butcher it) and you have a big smile, they will do everything they can to help you communicate.
-They sincerely appreciate that you are trying.
+They sincerely appreciate your efforts.

 THE FAST TRACK TO SPEAKING AND UNDERSTANDING SPANISH

-To get started on learning Spanish and feeling more comfortable speaking and hearing Spanish words, get DOULINGO.
+To begin learning Spanish and become more comfortable with speaking and listening, use DOULINGO.
 It’s a FREE Online App.
-They also have a paid version you can subscribe to later when ready to take it to the next level.
+They also offer a paid version that you can subscribe to later, when you are ready to advance.

 HOW TO BE POLITE IN PANAMA!

 Panamanians are some of the friendliest people you’ll ever meet.
-In their culture, being polite is very important.
-When you walk into an elevator, you should make eye contact and greet everyone on the elevator by saying “Hola” or “Buenas” to everyone.
-The same applies when you walk into a doctor’s office or get on a bus.
+In their culture, politeness is highly important.
+When you enter an elevator, make eye contact and greet everyone by saying “Hola” or “Buenas”.
+The same applies when you enter a doctor’s office or board a bus.

-Even when walking down the street, it is customary to make eye contact and greet the people you pass on the street.
-There is a way to say “Good Morning, Good Afternoon and Good Night,” but if you just learn the word “Buenas” it covers the entire day.
-Buenas is a lot easier to learn in the very beginning.
+Even when walking down the street, it is customary to make eye contact and greet people you pass.
+There is a way to say “Good Morning, Good Afternoon, and Good Night,” but if you learn the word “Buenas,” it covers the entire day.
+Buenas is much easier to learn at the very beginning.
 Your brain is absorbing so much in your new home; these charts are just to get you started!

 Good Morning, Good Afternoon, Good Night — Buenas